top of page

 21. When can I resume driving?

-If you had an abnormal heart rhythm, then you will have to wait for 6 months of no such life-threatening rhythms to resume driving.
+If you had an abnormal heart rhythm, then you will have to wait for 6 months for no such life-threatening rhythms to resume driving.
 If you have not had any sudden cardiac death-like event or any abnormal rhythm, then you can start driving 6 weeks after the procedure.

 22. Can my doctors monitor my heart rhythm through the ICD from far away?